Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 #### Return

-Returns an array.
-Each value is an array containing the original index's key and value, like:
+Returns an array with each value containing an array containing the original key and value (keyed thusly).

 ```php
 array(